nomad-coe/nomad/docs/setup.md

 ## Run nomad services manually

-You can run the worker, handler, api, and gui as part of the docker infrastructure, like seen above.
+You can run the worker, api, and gui as part of the docker infrastructure, like seen above.
 But, of course there are always reasons to run them manually during development, like running them in a debugger, profiler, etc.